The olfactory marketing

 These observations are the basis for some of the rules of fragrance marketing.

 A smell logo can be employed using materials (paper/card, cloth, leather) or diffused in the desired environment.

 In this instance, the logo has the advantage of being able to occupy the entire area in which it is diffused.
 Something traditional forms of advertising cannot do.
-Diffusing the scent during events in which the company is involved, trade fairs for example, or events sponsored by the company such as sports meetings or concerts (events charged with emotion), it is possible to create a favourable impression of the product on the spectators and at the same time to associate the smell in their memory with the emotion of the event.
-This emotional memory will then be triggered of when they come into contact with the product or go into shops selling it.
+Diffusing the scent during events in which the company is involved, trade fairs for example, or events sponsored by the company such as sports meetings or concerts (events charged with emotion), it is possible to create a favorable impression of the product on the spectators and at the same time to associate the smell in their memory with the emotion of the event.
+This emotional memory will then be triggered when they come into contact with the product or go into shops selling it.

 Because people generally go to see the kinds of films that they like, the same idea can be applied indiscriminately in cinemas.
 In this case, the fragrance logo needs to be diffused in such a way as to be barely perceptible to avoid being a nuisance, without damaging its magnificent effect.
-In deed, diffusing a fragrance logo needs to follow the same rules as fragrance scenery.
+Indeed, diffusing a fragrance logo needs to follow the same rules as fragrance scenery.

 A fragrance logo needs to be created bearing in mind the target group at which it is aimed.
 For example, the smell of Borotalco needs to be appealing to mothers of young babies.
-The sweet smell of vanillin reminds us of home-baked cakes made on Sunday, puddings made for children and it symbolises the gentleness a mother shows towards her child.
+The sweet smell of vanillin reminds us of home-baked cakes made on Sunday, puddings made for children and it symbolizes the gentleness a mother shows towards her child.